myn/Pine/README.md

-# Contains boilerplate templates to easily normalize and compare strategies and studies coded for TradingView.com
+# Contains boilerplate templates to easily normalize and compare strategies and studies developed for TradingView.com